 The major consideration in preparing your outboard for storage is to protect it from rust, corrosion, and damage caused by freezing of trapped water.

-The following storage procedures should be followed to prepare your outboard for out of season storage or prolonged storage (two months or longer).
+Follow these storage procedures to prepare your outboard for out-of-season or prolonged storage (two months or longer).